Anton van Wouw

 Anton van Wouw (27 December 1862 – 30 July 1945) was a Dutch-born South African sculptor regarded as the father of South African sculpture.

 Biography

 Van Wouw decided to move to the developing city of Pretoria at the age of 28 and waited for ten years to receive his first commission.
-This was from financier Sammy Marks to create a monumental statue of Paul Kruger, which stands on Church Square.
+This was from financier Sammy Marks to create a monumental statue of Paul Kruger, which stands at Church Square in Pretoria to this day.

 During his time spent in the wilderness he developed a great admiration for the Boer nation.
 This also influenced his artistic development a great deal.
 He identified with the struggles and hopes of these people and this commitment was reflected in his work.